 Outside the fogou at Pendeen Vau

 By about 600 BCE new cultural influences started emerging in Britain.
 The fall of bronze age culture had significantly affected Cornwall and the western seaboard of Britain, swinging the centre of activity toward today's England.
-The cultural heartland of western Britain continued to exist, but not as stronglyas before as a core area of the Atlantic coast culture, stretching from Portugal to southern Scandinavia.
+The former cultural heartland of western Britain continued to exist, but not as stronglyas before as a core area of the Atlantic coast culture, stretching from Portugal to southern Scandinavia.

 Nevertheless, new cultural traits, headed up by chiefs, druids and artists, and prompted by new technologies such as the use of iron, the potter's wheel, new agricultural and building methods, started gaining traction.
 Innovation and energy arose indigenously and influxes of ideas and small numbers of people also came in - periodic shiploads of migrants bringing skills, ideas and knowledge.
 Though we regard this as the Celtic period, Celtic culture and languages had their roots way back in the bronze age and before - they came to fruition in the iron age and early-medieval so-called dark age.

 In most of Britain the iron age lasted from around 600 BCE, the time of the coming of iron technologies, until the Roman period in the first century CE.
-However, since the Romans didn't penetrate Cornwall when they invaded Britain, and since it became a relatively marginal region during the Roman occupation, the iron age survived later in Cornwall, up to around CE 400.
+However, since the Romans didn't penetrate Cornwall when they invaded Britain, and since it became a relatively marginal region during the Roman occupation, a modernised version of the iron age survived later in Cornwall, up to around CE 400.

 Inside Chûn Castle

 Cornwall went through a relatively quiet period during the Roman occupation, though in the later Roman period from roughly CE 250 onward something new was arising - the early Celtic Christian culture.
-Christianity entered the Celtic lands quite early, grafting onto druidism and giving a new lease of life to an update of the old ways.
+Christianity entered the Celtic lands early, grafting onto druidism and giving a new lease of life to the old ways.

-The Cornish saints, having a druidic background or influence, brought a cultural revival to Cornwall during the 400s and 500s CE and lasting up to around 1000.
+The early-medieval Cornish saints, themselves infuenced by druidism, brought a cultural revival to Cornwall during the 400s and 500s CE and lasting up to around 1000.
 The Saxon occupation of England from 450ish onwards drove numbers of Britons west and north to Cornwall, Brittany, Wales, Cumbria and Strathclyde, taking Devon and reaching the river Tamar by 936 - which became the Cornish border.

-This is the time of the Arthurian period around 500 which, whatever the veracity of much-debated Arthurian legends, symbolises a crucial transitional period for indigenous British culture and a fightback against the Germanic influx, ultimately to fail and leading to the founding of the nation of England and the end of the old Britain.
+This is the time of the Arthurian period around 500 which, whatever the veracity of the much-debated Arthurian legends, symbolises a crucial transitional period for indigenous British culture and a fightback against the Germanic influx.
+This cultural struggle ultimately failed, and this led eventually to the founding of the nation of England and the end of the old, more-or-less unified Britain.

 So Celtic culture had two heydays, one before the Roman period and the other following it.
 Back around 500 BCE, Celts had spread across Europe from Britain to Spain to Turkey, with one heartland just north of the Alps and another in the west, in Brittany, Britain and Ireland.
-Celts weren't one people: they were made up of a number of related societies and loosely related tribes of which the insular Celts of Britain and Ireland were one grouping.
+Celts weren't one people: they were a number of similar societies and loosely related tribes of which the insular Celts of Britain and the Gaels of Ireland were two.

-As a result of Roman dominance and the Folk-Wandering period (Völkerwanderung) of the 200s-400s in Europe, in which hordes of people moved around Europe and invading migrants came from the east, a proportion of the Celts moved west, surviving as a distinct culture in Cornwall, Wales, the Isle of Man, Cumbria and Scotland, Ireland, Brittany and Galicia in NW Spain - 800 years before, the Celts covered much of Europe.
-This concentrated Celtic culture, leading to a Celtic renaissance during the early-medieval period - often called dark ages, though for the Celts a relatively light-filled age.
+As a result of Roman dominance and the Folk-Wandering period (Völkerwanderung) of the 200s-400s in Europe, in which hordes of people moved around Europe and invading migrants came from the east caused a proportion of the Celts to move west, surviving as a distinct culture in Cornwall, Wales, the Isle of Man, Cumbria and Scotland, Ireland, Brittany and Galicia in NW Spain - 800 years before, the Celts covered much of Europe.
+This concentrated Celtic culture in the West, leading to a Celtic renaissance during the early-medieval period - often called dark ages, though for the Celts it was a relatively light-filled age.